Federal Changes to Benefits Programs (SNAP, Medicaid, TANF, CCAP)

 Potential Freeze to TANF and CCAP

-Colorado has received official notification from the Trump administration that it will restrict the state's funding pending a formal compliance review for the following programs:
+In January, Colorado received official notification from the Trump administration that it will restrict the state's funding pending a formal compliance review for the following programs:

 • Temporary Assistance for Needy Families (TANF), also known as Colorado Works, which provides basic cash assistance to low-income families and individuals